 BGE will begin accepting CSEGS Interconnection Applications for year 2/3 of the pilot program at 12:00 pm EPT on November 5, 2018.
 Interconnection Applications received before that time will not be accepted.
 Interconnection Applications will be accepted under the existing BGE Interconnection Application process only via email or U.S. Mail and in accordance with COMAR 20.50.09.

 Supplemental Instructions for Interconnection Application For Community Solar Projects (PDF)

 BGE Community Energy Pilot Program (Rider 32) (PDF)

 The following table sets forth the annual capacity limits under the pilot program for BGE.
-Once BGE begins accepting pilot program applications starting June 28th, 2017, 12:00pm, daily updates to the status of the queue and remaining pilot program capacity will be available here.
+Daily updates to the status of the queue and remaining pilot program capacity will be available here.

 Pilot Program Application List (PDF)

 Community Solar Providers can register as a Subscriber Organization